Emily-Jiang/tx-more-lab/module2/README.md

       You can view the full updated file [here](updated/pom.xml).

-3. Update the `PetClinicApplication.java` file by running the following command:
+3. To make the application to run in web container, update the `PetClinicApplication.java` file by running the following command:

    ```sh
    cp ../updated/PetClinicApplication.java src/main/java/org/springframework/samples/petclinic/PetClinicApplication.java
    ```

-   Key changes made in the file to support WAR deployment include:
+   Key changes made in the file include:

    * Added the following [`import`](updated/PetClinicApplication.java#L21-L22) statements: